 Our gardening adversaries include: bad weather, abundant weeds, various damaging insects, and now an especially voracious and determined rabbit.
 Although not a welcome guest in any garden, rabbits are traditionally a symbol of abundance and new life in Christian iconography.
 (I’m not so sure the two rows of beets eaten off by this particular rabbit feel particularly lively or abundant at the moment, though.)
 According to the Hebrew Bible, rabbits are classified alongside unclean animals, unfit for human consumption.
 (Our garden rabbit will be delighted to hear this.)
 So, the rabbit becomes a somewhat ambiguous symbol, either representing uncleanliness and vice, or abundance and life.
 Likewise, in our time rabbits are seen as a nuisance, garden-invader, and carrier of disease, or as a lovable pet or story character.
 We don’t want to welcome this rabbit into the garden, it seems perfectly capable of sneaking in anyways.
 But, it’s untimely invasion gave me the opportunity to reflect on ambiguity (and to google “rabbits in the Bible,” just to double check).

 Likewise, summer is both beautiful and restorative, but also filled with unpleasant and inconvenient summertime happenings.
-Ticks, deer flies, and mosquitos, sunburn and humidity and soaring temperatures run rampant.
+Ticks, deer flies, and mosquitoes, sunburn and humidity and soaring temperatures run rampant.
 At the same time, local produce is available, the lakes are warm enough to enjoy, everything in sight is verdant and fecund, and the days are long to enjoy, uncluttered by the pressures of graduate school coursework.
 Our environments and communities, our animal and plant neighbors, and we ourselves are ambiguous.
 From the rabbit’s perspective, Sister Paz and I interrupted a feast with terrifying screams and persistent pursuance.
-The rabbit simply seized an opportunity which, if faced with the same chance, which of us would pass up?
+The rabbit simply seized an opportunity which, if faced with the same chance, who among us would pass up?

 It’s hard to sit in the grey area of ambiguity.
 Within our troubles, enemies, foes, there’s an alternative perspective living and motivating, which it might benefit us to ponder.
 Even if this particular foe was only a rabbit.